1Marc/marcgrabanski.com/src/pages/articles/2014-03-25-tech-talks/index.md

 I wish this wasn't true, but **your job at a conference is to introduce and inspire, not (primarily) to teach**.

 Don't believe me?
 Look at this keynote by Scott Hanselman.
-I don't even know what he's saying, I didn't learn anything and didn't know what his point was, but **he entertained every step of the way and people loved it!**
+I don't really learn anything or know what his point was really, but **he entertained every step of the way and people loved it!**

 `youtube: https://www.youtube.com/embed/UzyoT4DziQ4`